ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/scenario_remove_vm.rst

 - Check if the values provided for username and password are correct.
 - Check if the datacenter you provided is available.
-- Check if the virtual machine specified exists and you have permissions to access the datastore.
+- Check if the virtual machine specified exists and you have permissions to access the storage domain.
 - Ensure the full folder path you specified already exists.
 It will not create folders automatically for you.